8Ginette8/wsl.biodiv/README.md

 - project: character indicating the name of the project within which the models are run (later used to define saving directories)
 - path: where to save? (not implemented yet)
 - step: (for glms and gams only) should the models be updated with the step function?
-- mod_tag: (not in wsl.multi.fit) label for the current model
+- mod_tag: (not in wsl.flex) label for the current model
-- mod_args: list with elements of class 'multi.input' which specify models to be fitted in wsl.multi.fit
+- mod_args: list with elements of class 'multi.input' which specify models to be fitted in wsl.flex

 #### Output
 Object of class wsl.fit including slots for meta info, testing data for evaluation, and model objects